 Any claim under this warranty should be initiated with the dealer who sold the heater, or with any other dealer handling the warrantor's products.
-If this is not practical, the owner should contact: State Industries, Inc., 500 Tennessee Waltz Parkway, Ashland City, Tennessee 37015.
-Phone: 1.800.365.0024 or visit our website: www.stateind.com.
+If this is not practical, the owner should contact: A. O. Smith Water Heaters, 500 Tennessee Waltz Parkway, Ashland City, Tennessee 37015.
+Phone: 1-800-365-0024 or visit our website: www.hotwater.com.

 Replacement Parts may be ordered through authorized servicers or distributors.
-Refer to your local Yellow Pages for where to call or contact State Water Heaters, 500 Tennessee Waltz Parkway, Ashland City, TN 37015, phone: 1.800.821.2017.
+Refer to your local Yellow Pages for where to call or contact A. O. Smith Water Heaters, 500 Tennessee Waltz Parkway, Ashland City, TN 37015, phone: 1-800-821-2017.